 The most important piece that has led to the success of the program is the utilization of the youth voice.
-As the title suggests, a primary piece of the event is to allow youth to share "what they wish their parents knew".
-To get started have youth provide input on the topics they would like to see covered Planning Tip: at the event.
-Typical responses from youth cover a variety of topics related to mental health including suicide prevention, academic pressure, and bullying.
-Second, invite youth and Want to use a great film the breakout sessions.
+As the title suggests, a primary piece of the event is to allow youth to share what they wish their parents knew."
+To get started, have youth provide input on the topics they would like to see covered at the event.
+Typical responses from youth cover a variety of topics related to mental health, including suicide prevention, academic pressure, and bullying.
+Second, invite youth and young adults to co-present with subject matter experts during the breakout sessions.